fo-b/HF-2.nd-Semester/pages/clarification.md

 ### :sunglasses: WOW!

 To automate anything with a manual interaction is like my passion, especially if I see there is a huge time-saving potential and it is possible to do it.
-Since AWS has provided very strong and detailed documentation for each service, I can always check these documents.s
+Since AWS has provided very strong and detailed documentation for each service, I can always check these documents.

 <br>